leiwanglsu/geog4057/Homeworks/Assignment 5 Create a script tool and toolbox with python.md

 ## Summarize

 - In a paragraph or two, summarize your experience of coding with both the script tool and the python toolbox in ArcGIS Pro.
-Compare the similarity and differences between these two features of ArcGIS Pro Geoprocessing framework.
+Compare the similarity and differences between these two features of the ArcGIS Pro Geoprocessing framework.